Florida Last Will and Testament

 Petition for Formal Administration

-Any interested person in the estate may file a Petition for Formal Administration with the circuit court in the county where the decedent lived.[4]
-An attorney is required unless the personal representative is the only person with an interest in the estate.[5]
-A resident agent must be appointed if the personal representative is neither a corporate fiduciary nor a member of the Florida Bar.[6]
+Any interested person in the estate may file a Petition for Formal Administration in the county where the decedent lived.[5]
+An attorney is required unless the personal representative is the only person with an interest in the estate.[6]
+A resident agent must be appointed if the personal representative is neither a corporate fiduciary nor a member of the Florida Bar.[7]

-The personal representative must serve a Notice to Creditors to all known creditors, and the notice must be published for two consecutive weeks in a local newspaper, and then file a Proof of Service with the court.[7]
-The death certificate must be filed within three months of publication.
-The personal representative may need to post a bond for the estate.[8]
+The personal representative must serve a Notice to Creditors to all known creditors and publish it in a local newspaper for two consecutive weeks.
+A Proof of Service must then be filed with the court.[9]
+The death certificate must be filed within three months of publication.[10]

 Small Estates